isabella232/document-services.en/help/usecases/FinanceWorkflowsJava.md

 ## Displaying the report

 Now that your PDF report is generated, you can display the report on the website using the Adobe PDF Embed API.
-This is a JavaScript API that enables web developers to load and render the PDF documents natively inside the web browser.
+This JavaScript API enables web developers to load and render the PDF documents natively inside the web browser.

 >[!NOTE]
 >
-> This is where you need the second credential token, the client ID.
+> At this point you need the second credential token, the client ID.

 In your Spring Boot application, add the following HTML snippet where you want to render the PDF report: